hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

   * ../Lists/oraccConcordances
   	* a concordance list of document names extracted from Oracc metadata (catalogue.json)

-The script assumes a folder called Output and writes to it:
+The script assumes a folder called Output and writes to it (can be found in folder _../Output/_):
-* *textsWithOriginals*: document name and the original line
+* _textsWithOriginals_: document name and the original line
-* *docsInTextfiles*: list of the normalised names of all found documents
+* _docsInTextfiles_: list of the normalised names of all found documents

-There is also options to write the following lists to Output (the files can be found in _../Output_):
+* _allDuplicates_: list of all possible duplicates from our lists and found in PNA (from oraccConcordances only SAA)

-* *thumbprints*: list of the document names changed to thumbprints
+There is also options to write the following lists to Output (the additional files can be found in this folder):
-* *usedDuplicates*: list of all document names found in the text files with normalised names for each
+* _thumbprints_: list of the document names changed to thumbprints
-* *allDuplicates*: list of all possible duplicates from our lists and found in PNA (from oraccConcordances only SAA)
+* _usedDuplicates_: list of all document names found in the text files with normalised names for each